Supatier/adblock.sh/README.md

 # adblock.sh
-Tweaked version of OpenWRT's adblock.sh
+Tweaked version of OpenWRT's adblock.sh.
+If you think the code is messy, please help me.